Immunosuppression in Transplantation

 The most common anti-proliferative agents currently used are mycophenolate mofetil (MMF) and azathioprine.
 Neither agent requires regular therapeutic drug monitoring.

-Azathioprine is a precursor of 6-mercoptourine, which in turn, once metabolised, acts to inhibit nucleotide synthesis.
-The most prominent side effect is severe myelosuppression, and in such cases, swapping to other anti-proliferative agents is required.
+Azathioprine is a precursor of 6-mercaptopurine, which in turn, once metabolised, acts to inhibit nucleotide synthesis.
+The most prominent side effect is severe myelosuppression, and in such cases, dose reduction or swapping to other anti-proliferative agents is required.

 MMF is converted via first-pass metabolism into the active compound mycophenolic acid (MPA), which acts by blocking lymphocyte proliferation through inhibiting DNA formation.
 Its most prominent side effect is also myelosuppression.